vimlord/AScript/README.md

 byte input = 6;
 if(input) {
     input = 0;
+} else {
+    input = 1;
 };
 ```

 This segment of code takes the value of input and sets it to zero if it is not already zero.
+Otherwise, it will set the value equal to 1.
+In a sense, this statement is equivalent to the ! operation, which negates the truth of a statement.

 ####Arithmetic

 The compiler is written so that it will have the program run through the correct order of operations.
 The program will use the same order of operations used by the C family of operations.
-That is, ```() -> * -> + or - -> & -> |```.
+That is, ```() -> * -> + or - -> < or > -> == or != -> & -> |```.
 Currently, division is not supported, but that and other operations will eventually be supported.

 ##Usage